Measuring Fingerprints of Web-filtered Text Datasets and Fingerprint Propagation Through Training: Setup and datasets considered

 Throughout this paper, we perform dataset classification for language datasets as follows.
 Each dataset consists of a set of sequences, and a classifier is trained to distinguish the sequences from $N$ such datasets.
 We measure performance on a test set consisting of an equal amount of sequences from each of the $N$ datasets.

-As classifier, we use a standard transformer model for next-word prediction that is fine-tuned on a training set of sequences to perform $N$-way classification.
-See Section~\ref{sec:main_experiments} and Appendix~\ref{sec:arc_hyper} for the details of the model used, training details, and ablation studies with parameters of the classifier and other classifiers.
+As classifier, we use a pretrained autoregressive transformer with 160M parameters, which we finetune on a training set of sequences to perform $N$-way classification.
+See Appendix~\ref{sec:arc_hyper} for the details of the model used and training specifications.